-If your reading this chances are you know or just discovered that not all termites are the same.
-Arizona is home to one of the most destructive termites in the United States…Western Drywood Termites.
+If you are reading this chances are you know or just discovered that not all termites are the same.
+Arizona is home to one of the most destructive termites in the United States, Western Drywood Termites.
 It is a native insect that has been around the Sonoran Desert for a long time, mostly attacking trees along river washes and arroyos.
-In Arizona drywood termite infestations are most prevalent in Metro Phoenix and Tucson.
+In Arizona, drywood termite infestations are most prevalent in Metro Phoenix and Tucson.

 Because of the difficulty in detecting Western Drywood termites and determining the extent of the damage done, do-it-yourself treatments are not recommended; consumers are advised to consult a professional exterminator.
-Effective over-the-counter products labeled for elimination are not generally available to the public.
+Effective over-the-counter products labeled for elimination are not available to the public.
 Except for wood removal, homeowners should seek help from termite control professionals.
-Additionally, not all termite exterminators in the Phoenix area are licensed and/or have the experience to treat for Drywood termites.
-Many of our calls for free second opinions result from “termite inspectors” missing distinct evidence signaling Western Drywood Termite infestation.
+Additionally, not all termite exterminators in the Phoenix area are licensed and have the experience to treat for Drywood termites.
+Many of our calls for free second opinions result from “termite inspectors” missing clear evidence signaling Western Drywood Termite infestation.

 Drywood termites are secretive insects and are often difficult to detect by the untrained eye.
-They live deep inside wood and, except during periods when they swarm or when repair work is being done on infested homes, they are seldom seen.
+They live deep inside the wood and, except during periods when they swarm or when repair work is being done on infested homes, they are seldom seen.
 Colonies are small (usually fewer than 1,000 individuals), can be widely dispersed, and take years (4-7) to mature.
-While a homeowner may initially detect the presence of termites when they swarm or if fecal pellets are discovered, inspecting for drywood termites and determining the extent of an infestation requires specific experience.
-Few Phoenix area exterminators have the experience and/or training to detect the subtle signs of infestation.
-Infestations can go years undetected and are often not discovered until structural damage becomes visible.
+While a homeowner may initially detect the presence of termites when they swarm or if fecal pellets are discovered, inspecting for dry wood termites and determining the extent of an infestation requires specific experience.
+Few Phoenix area exterminators have the experience and training to detect the subtle signs of infestation.
+Infestations can go years undetected and are often not discovered until the structural damage becomes visible.

 Premise 75, Termidor or Green?

-Drywood Termite Treatment Phoenix Arizona 602.308.4510
+Drywood Termite Treatment Phoenix Arizona